Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 **Payment options**

 - *Price group*
 Click the drop-down list to select the appropriate option.
+All available price groups are displayed in the list.

-  > [Info] Price groups can be created in the *Settings* menu entry of the *Material management* and the *Invoicing* module.
+  > [Info] Price groups can be created in the *Settings* menu entry of the *Material management* and the *Order management* module.

 - *Print gross*
 Click the drop-down list to select the print mode.
 The following options are available: